Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: EXPERIMENTS

 \subsection{Experiment setup}

 To validate the superiority of our techniques, we conduct an extensive experimental study.
-Through our experiments, we aim to provide a clear understanding of the subsequent evaluation questions (\textbf{EQ}): \begin{itemize}[leftmargin=*] \item \textbf{EQ1.
-Effect on pruning strategies}: Since computing $N^g(v)$ is a key task in {\ASAP}, this evaluates the frequency of $N^g(v)$ computations to check the impact on the pruning strategies, and to compare the effects on node-based and edge-based approaches. \item \textbf{EQ2.
-Convergence analysis}: This checks the number of nodes and hyperedges removed during iterations to verify if the algorithm converges within a few iterations. \item \textbf{EQ3.
-Scalability}: This evaluates the scalability of the algorithms by varying the size of hypergraphs to evaluate the efficiency and performance of the algorithms. \item \textbf{EQ4.
-Efficiency on user parameters}: This \textbf{EQ} evaluates the size of the result and the running time of the algorithms as the user parameters are varied. \item \textbf{EQ5.
-Comparative analysis of $(k,g,p)$-core with fraction-based models}: This \textbf{EQ} aims to compare the $(k,g,p)$-core with other fraction-based models to observe trends in the resultant cohesive subgraphs as the fraction parameter $p$ changes.
-This analysis helps in understanding how variations in $p$ affect the models.
+The main objective is to get insights into the practical implications of our theoretical constructs and to evaluate them in diverse scenarios.
+Through our experiments, we aim to provide a clear understanding of the evaluation questions (\textbf{EQ}): \begin{itemize}[leftmargin=*] \item \textbf{EQ1.
+Effect on pruning strategies}: Since computing $g$-neighbours is a key task in {\ASAP}, this \textbf{EQ} evaluates the frequency of $g$-neighbours computations to check the impact on the pruning strategies, and to compare the effects on node-based and edge-based approaches. \item \textbf{EQ2.
+Convergence analysis}: This \textbf{EQ} checks the number of nodes and hyperedges removed during each iteration to verify whether the algorithm converges within a few iterations. \item \textbf{EQ3.
+Scalability}: This \textbf{EQ} evaluates the scalability of the proposed algorithms by varying the size of hypergraphs to evaluate the efficiency and performance of the algorithms. \item \textbf{EQ4.
+Effect on user parameters}: This \textbf{EQ} evaluates the size of the resultant graph and the running time of the algorithms as the user parameters are varied. \item \textbf{EQ5.
+Evaluation of reusing strategies for efficiency}: This \textbf{EQ} evaluates the efficiency of using previous results to obtain the $(k,g,p)$-core when the parameter $p$ is changed.
+The goal is to assess how effectively this approach reduces computational time. \item \textbf{EQ6.
+Comparative analysis of $(k,g,p)$-core with existing models}: This \textbf{EQ} aims to compare the $(k,g,p)$-core with fraction-based and hypergraph-based models to observe trends in the resultant cohesive subgraphs and emphasising effectiveness of the {\kgp} model in capturing higher-order structures. \item \textbf{EQ7.
+Case study}: This \textbf{EQ} evaluates the utility of the $(k,g,p)$-core in market data, which shows its effectiveness as a method for identifying co-purchased items and addressing the limitations of the $(k,g)$-core. \end{itemize}